VerseCrafter: Dynamic Realistic Video World Model with 4D Geometric Control: Abstract

 \section{Abstract}

-Video world models aim to simulate dynamic, real-world environments, yet existing methods struggle to provide unified and precise control over camera and multi-object motion, as videos inherently operate dynamics in the projected 2D image plane.
-To bridge this gap, we introduce \textbf{\method}, a 4D-aware video world model that enables explicit and coherent control over both camera and object dynamics within a unified 4D geometric world state.
-Our approach is centered on a novel \textbf{4D Geometric Control} representation, which encodes the world state through a static background point cloud and per-object 3D Gaussian trajectories.
-This representation captures not only an object's path but also its probabilistic 3D occupancy over time, offering a flexible, category-agnostic alternative to rigid bounding boxes or parametric models.
-These 4D controls are rendered into conditioning signals for a pretrained video diffusion model, enabling the generation of high-fidelity, view-consistent videos that precisely adhere to the specified dynamics.
-Unfortunately, another major challenge lies in the scarcity of large-scale training data with explicit 4D annotations.
-We address this by developing an automatic data engine that extracts the required 4D controls from in-the-wild videos, allowing us to train our model on a massive and diverse dataset.
+Video world models aim to simulate dynamic, real-world environments, yet existing methods struggle to provide unified and precise control over camera and multi-object motion, as videos inherently capture dynamics in the projected 2D image plane.
+To bridge this gap, we introduce \textbf{\method}, a geometry-driven video world model that generates dynamic, realistic videos from a unified 4D geometric world state.
+Our approach is centered on a novel \textbf{4D Geometric Control} representation, which encodes the world state as a static background point cloud and per-object 3D Gaussian trajectories.
+This representation captures each object's motion path and probabilistic 3D occupancy over time, providing a flexible, category-agnostic alternative to rigid bounding boxes and parametric models.
+We render 4D Geometric Control into 4D control maps for a pretrained video diffusion model, enabling high-fidelity, view-consistent video generation that faithfully follows the specified dynamics.
+To enable training at scale, we develop an automatic data engine and construct \textbf{VerseControl4D}, a real-world dataset of 35K training samples with automatically derived prompts and rendered 4D control maps.
+Extensive experiments show that \method achieves superior visual quality and more accurate control over camera and multi-object motion than prior methods.